 PPF accounts can be opened at designated bank branches and post offices across the country.
 The scheme has a lock-in period of 15 years, during which individuals can make regular contributions to their PPF account.

-The key features of the Public Provident Fund (PPF) scheme in India include:
+Features of Public Provident Fund (PPF) scheme in India

 NPS vs PPF: A Comparative Analysis: